 Last Updated on

-Wondering whether you should buy a smart TV or an Android TV?
-Read on.
+As internet-connected TVs become the norm, you might be wondering: should I buy a smart TV or Android TV?

 The thing is, an Android TV is a smart TV.
 That is to say, it falls under the wider category of a smart TV.
 The difference is, an Android TV comes with some extra capabilities and functions provided by the Android operating system.
-So if you are a dedicated Android user or use a lot of Google tech, an Android TV might be a better option for you.
+If you’ are a dedicated Android user or use a lot of Google tech, an Android TV might be a better option.

 All smart TVs come with internet connection.
 This allows you to use apps, streaming services, connect to voice assistants, play games online, and much more.